Fifty Lakes Council highlights

-(Editor’s note: The following article was written from the draft minutes of the Tuesday, February 11, 2014 regular monthly meeting of the Fifty Lakes City Council as provided by the city clerk)
+(Editor’s note: The following article was written from the unapproved minutes of the regular monthly meeting of the Fifty Lakes City Council, held on Tuesday, February 21, 2017.)

 In other council action: